Copyright © 2002-2004 by The Web Services-Interoperability Organization (WS-I) and Certain of its Members. All Rights Reserved.

 CORRECT:

-WSDL 1.1 is not clear about whether the location attribute of the
+WSDL 1.1 is not clear about whether the location

-wsdl:import statement is required, or what its content is required to be.
+statement is required, or what its content is required to be.

 R2007

-A DESCRIPTION MUST specify a non-empty location attribute on the
+A DESCRIPTION MUST specify a non-empty location

-wsdl:import element.
+wsdl:import

-Although the wsdl:import statement is modeled after the
+statement is modeled after the

-xsd:import statement, the location attribute is required by
+attribute is required by

-wsdl:import while the corresponding attribute on xsd:import,
+while the corresponding attribute on xsd:import

-schemaLocation is optional.
-Consistent with location being
+is optional.
+Consistent with location

 required, its content is not intended to be empty.